cc-hpc-itwm/HPO_LazyGPR/README.md

     return -y

-and pbounds = { 'x': (-10, 10)}
+and pbounds: { 'x': (-10, 10)}

-A custom black_box_function with range of arguments can also be defined and run using script 'optimize_function.py'.
+A custom black_box_function with range of arguments (pbounds) can also be defined and run using script 'optimize_function.py'.

 A boolean flag 'lazy_gpr' is used to distinguish between classical and lazy Gaussian processes.
 When flag lazy_gpr is False, it denotes bayesian optimization with the classical Gaussian process. and lazy_gpr is True, denotes bayesian optimization with the lazy Gaussian process (with parameter 'lag' that can be set).